-Lisa Ruggiero and Aileen McTiernan co-authored an article for Law360 discussing civil immunity against tort liability, granted by the federal government and various states to protect facilities, providers and other health care entities considered COVID-19 first responders.
+Lisa Ruggiero co-authored an article for Law360 discussing civil immunity against tort liability, granted by the federal government and various states to protect facilities, providers and other health care entities considered COVID-19 first responders.
 Through emergency executive orders and legislation, protections have been issued for volunteer health care providers and continue to expand to cover a broader group of health care entities.

 “But health care entities should not be lulled into a fall sense of security as there is no absolute immunity provided to them at this time, and the scope of protection afforded is not as clear as it may seem,” the authors caution.